spekkio-bot/spekkio-POC/src/README.md

 ### Build and run

 1. Run `go build main.go` to build your app.
-2. Run `./main server` to execute your compiled program.
+2. Run `./main dev` to execute your compiled program.

 ### Run without build

-1. Run `go run main.go server` to run your app without building it.
+1. Run `go run main.go dev` to run your app without building it.